-There are perfect stories and there are purrfect stories.
+There are perfect stories, and there are purrfect stories.
 The Wildings by Nilanjana Roy falls is the latter and how!
-Peppered with beautiful illustrations by Prabha Mallya, The Wildings is a modern-day fable where the good triumphs the evil in the end with some cat-networking and a savage twist.
+Peppered with beautiful illustrations by Prabha Mallya, The Wildings is a modern-day fable where the good triumphs the evil in the end with some cat-networking and a simple but savage twist.

 If at first glance you think this is a book meant only for kids, think again!
-If you let it pass by then you would be missing out on a fantastic novel, rare gem in our times.
-Think again, Harry Potter was meant for kids too, but you believed in it and so will you in The Wildings!
+If you let it pass by then, you would be missing out on a fantastic novel, rare gem in our times.
+Suppose still, Harry Potter was meant for kids too, but you believed in it and so will you in The Wildings!

 Roy takes us on a fantastic journey through the lives of a cat-clan living in Delhi’s oldest locality’s Nizamuddin, giving us glimpses of their lives through many whiskers-twitching, stretching & snarling, and more.
-They live in perfect harmony, moving quietly through the back-alleys of the locality, away from the eyes of stray dogs and shielded from the preying eyes of the cheels.
+They live in perfect harmony, creeping through the back-alleys of the locality, away from the eyes of stray dogs and shielded from the preying claws of the cheels.
 These cats live a so-called content life what with an abundance of rats and bandicoots for them to dig their paws into and relish.
-There is the beautiful, ever-graceful yet ferocious Beraal, a proud young queen, Katar the clan leader, Hulo the scar faced tom, Miao the blue-eyed Siamese cat who is the eldest of the clan and almost Oracle-like, Qawwali, the quintessential cat living around the Nizamuddin durgha.
+There is the beautiful, ever-graceful yet ferocious Beraal, a proud young queen, Katar the clan leader, Hulo the scar-faced tom, Miao the blue-eyed Siamese cat who is the eldest of the clan and almost Oracle-like, Qawwali, the quintessential cat living around the Nizamuddin dargah.

 Unlike the Wildings, Mara loves being inside; orphaned when her eyes were barely opened, she misses her mother’s warmth but feels secure in the bigfeet’s home who have adopted her as their pet.
 Having adapted comfortably, Mara lives to gorge on fresh milk in her bowl, fish and other goodies served by her owner.
 While she has toys to play with, she misses being around other cats.
 Unknown to her, it is her fate that brings the little kitten to Nizamuddin as a sender and powerful one at that, when the Wildings really need one!